MitchBrenner/logoless-app/README.md

 ## ✨ Features

 - 📦 Upload `.mp4` TikTok videos directly from your phone
-- 🎯 Automatically detects watermark location using OpenCV
+- 🎯 Automatically detects watermark location using PaddleOCR
-- 🔄 Moves the blur intelligently during playback
+- 🔄 Tracks and moves the blur region intelligently during playback
 - 📱 Plays the processed video immediately in-app
 - 💾 Allows saving the clean video to your camera roll